nicholaslck/cypress-cucumber-preprocessor/docs/faq.md

 ## My JSON report isn't generated

 You may have stumbled upon a configuration caveat (see [docs/configuration.md: Caveats / Debugging](configuration.md#caveats--debugging)) or are overriding some of the plugin's own event handlers (see [docs/event-handlers.md: On event handlers](https://github.com/badeball/cypress-cucumber-preprocessor/blob/master/docs/event-handlers.md)).

+## I get `Unexpected state in <state-handler>: <state>`

+You might be overriding some of the plugin's own event handlers (see [docs/event-handlers.md: On event handlers](https://github.com/badeball/cypress-cucumber-preprocessor/blob/master/docs/event-handlers.md)).

 ## Why is `cypress-tags` missing?